Biking Through Ecuador Day 9: Baeza to Quito

 This post was written on my previous blog while working on a fleet of National Geographic Ships and before I started Two Wheeled Wanderer, so it’s a bit different than my ‘typical’ posts.

 Galapagos, Here We Come!

-Even though our Biking Through Ecuador has come to an end, it’s not the end our our Ecuador travels.
-We’re heading down to Guayaquil today and then embarking on the National Geographic Endeavor tomorrow for an 8 day trip around the Galapagos.
+Even though our Biking Through Ecuador trip has come to an end, it’s not the end of our Ecuador travels.
+We’re heading down to Guayaquil today and then embarking on the National Geographic Endeavor tomorrow for an 8-day trip around the Galapagos.

 Then our plan is to base ourselves in Cuenca for a few days and do day trips to surrounding areas of interest before C needs to return to the ship in Baja.
 I’ll spend a week and a half in Vilcabamba relaxing and rejuvenating in the Valley of Longevity before I have to go back to work in Baja.
 So stay tuned for more adventures!